ctesta01/ggtriangles/readme.md

 ![](img/nyt_increased_counties.png)
 ![](img/nyt_decreased_counties.png)

-You can check out how I did it in the [`inst/recreate_nytimes_visualization_format.R`](inst/recreate_nytimes_visualization_format.R) document.
+You can check out how I did it in the vignette available through `browseVignettes('ggtriangles')` document.
 Note that these figures are provided purely as examples and not meant for decision making purposes or scientific usage.

 ### feedback